Xarcell/blogspot-modular-post-gadget/README.md

 showPostCategory|boolean|
 showPostTags|boolean|
 showPostContent|boolean|
-showCategoryArchive|boolean|This shows a link to a list of posts by label equal to the showPostLabel value.
-This only shows if showPosts value is equal to aRandomByLabel or asRecentByLabel. showPostContentTruncation|boolean|This adds an ellipsis(...) when the showPostContentAmount value is reached, or when a jump-link is detected in the post. postContentTruncationHTML|'Read More'|This only shows if the showPostContentTruncation value is set to true. showPosts|"asRandom", "asRandomByLabel", "asRecent", "asRecentByLabel"|
+showCategoryArchive|boolean|This shows a link to a list of posts by label equal to the `showPostLabel` value.
+This only shows if the `showPosts` value is equal to `asRandomByLabel` or `asRecentByLabel`. showPostContentTruncation|boolean|This adds an ellipsis(...) when the `showPostContentAmount` value is reached, or when a jump-link is detected in the post. postContentTruncationHTML|'Read More'|This only shows if the `showPostContentTruncation` value is set to true. showPosts|"asRandom", "asRandomByLabel", "asRecent", "asRecentByLabel"|